 Secondary prevention of rheumatism (prevention of recurrence):

-In this situation, preventive measures are a set of methods used for a long time (several months and even years).
+In this situation, preventive measures are methods used for a long time (several months and even years).
 They understand:

 - Clinical observation.

-- Measures to strengthen the body’s resistance (hardening, constant improvement of immunity, balanced nutrition, exercise therapy).
+- Measures to strengthen the body’s resistance (hardening, constant immunity improvement, balanced nutrition, exercise therapy).